fringefilmsoz/SIP/concepts/home_page.md

     2. A button that allows setting the "water Level" which is a global percentage the run time for all irrigation programs
     3. A "Rain Delay" button which allows suspending irrigation for all stations except ones that have been set to ignore rain on the Stations page.
     4. An Auto/Manual button which switches the system between normal, automatic mode, and manual mode which allows direct control of stations.
--   A timeline that provides informatin about completed and scheduled irrigation events
+-   A time line that provides information about completed and scheduled irrigation events

--   A "Stop all Stations" button for immediate cancelation of a running irrigation program or station
+-   A "Stop all Stations" button for immediate cancellation of a running irrigation program or station

 -   A footer that is present on all pages.
 The footer includes:
-    1. A Help button labeled "?" which opens a seperate browser tab with content from the project's Documentation Wiki
+    1. A Help button labeled "?" which opens a separate browser tab with content from the project's Documentation Wiki
     2. The Temperature of the Raspberry pi's CPU temperature.
 The displayed temperature can be toggled between C and F.
     3. A link to the project's software repository and the revision number of the installed software